Botfuel/botfuel-dialog/references/prompt_dialog.md

 ## Parameters

-The PromptDialog have some parameters:
+The PromptDialog has the following parameters:

 - The **namespace** is used to identify the dialog in the brain, where things are stored.
-- The **entities** are extracted from users answers by extractors and used to customize the flow of a conversation or to be able to do some actions.
+- The **entities** are extracted from users answers by extractors and used to customize the flow of a conversation or to perform some actions.

 _For example:_